QuantEcon/continuous_time_mcs/_sources/markov_prop.md

-A continuous time stochastic process is said to have the Markov property if that the past and future are independent given the current state.
+A continuous time stochastic process is said to have the Markov property if its past and future are independent given the current state.

 (A more formal definition is provided below.)